Review of: Robinhood

 Because trades are free, you may be tempted to dive into the risky world of day trading.
 That is something we at Investor Junkie advise against.
 However, the Robinhood account screen does show you the number of day trades on your account, which may tempt you to give it a try.

 The typical investor should not be trading options at all, but if you are an experienced investor who wants to trade in the options space, you can increase your margins by trading at Robinhood.
-While we can’t get into it yet, if this service is anything like the stock trading Robinhood offers today, it will be cutting edge and easy-to-use and include a mobile first interface.

 Even if you don’t get access to buy and sell, all Robinhood users now have access to price and market data for 16 popular cryptocurrencies.
 The big benefit of Robinhood over Coinbase and other well-known digital wallet providers is that Robinhood extends its no-fee trading to cryptocurrencies as well.
 And you also have the ability to trade 24/7.
 That is, if you are one of the lucky few allowed in so far.